-Pascal Touchon, D.V.M., 58, has served as our President and Chief Executive Officer and a member of the Board since June 2019.
+Pascal Touchon, D.V.M., 59, has served as our President and Chief Executive Officer and a member of the Board since June 2019.
 Prior to joining the Company, Dr. Touchon has served in roles of increasing responsibility at Novartis Oncology, a business unit of Novartis International AG, a global pharmaceutical company, since August 2015, most recently as Global Head Cell & Gene Therapies Oncology and a member of the Oncology Executive Committee.
 Previously, Dr. Touchon was Global Head Strategy, Business Development & Licensing, Oncology and a member of the Oncology Executive Committee.
 Prior to joining Novartis, Dr. Touchon spent nearly 30 years in the pharmaceutical industry in various companies, countries and leadership roles, including with Servier SAS, a privately owned French pharmaceutical company, as Senior Executive Vice President, member of the company Executive Committee and Head of Business Development and Licensing.
+Dr. Touchon currently serves as a director of a private biotechnology company and previously served on the boards of several other biotechnology companies.
 Dr. Touchon holds a Doctorate in Veterinary Medicine from Paul Sabatier University (Toulouse, France), a Diplôme d'Etudes Supérieures Spécialisées (DESS) in Management from Institut d'Administration des Entreprises (Toulouse, France) and an MBA from INSEAD (Fontainebleau, France).
 We believe that Dr. Touchon is qualified to serve on our Board due to his role as our President and Chief Executive Officer, his extensive experience in the pharmaceuticals industry and his leadership and management experience.

-Carol Gallagher, Pharm.D., 56, has served as a member of the Board since January 2013.
+Carol Gallagher, Pharm.D., 57, has served as a member of the Board since January 2013.
 Since October 2014, Dr. Gallagher served as a partner with New Enterprise Associates, a venture capital firm, and she now serves as a venture partner, a part-time role.
 Prior to joining New Enterprise Associates, Dr. Gallagher served as a venture partner with Frazier Healthcare, a venture capital firm, from October 2013 to September 2014.
-Dr. Gallagher served as the President and Chief Executive Officer of Calistoga Pharmaceuticals, a biopharmaceutical company, from 2008 to 2011, when the company was acquired by Gilead Sciences.
+Dr. Gallagher served as the President and Chief Executive Officer of Calistoga Pharmaceutical company, from 2008 to 2011, when the company was acquired by Gilead.
 From 2007 to 2008, Dr. Gallagher was the President and Chief Executive Officer of Metastatix, Inc., a biopharmaceutical company.
-Prior to that time starting in 1989, she served in various roles at pharmaceutical companies Eli Lilly, Amgen, Agouron Pharmaceuticals, Pfizer, Biogen Idec Pharmaceuticals, CancerVax and Anadys Pharmaceuticals.
-In addition to our Board, Dr. Gallagher serves as a director at the following public companies: Millendo Therapeutics, Inc., a biotechnology company, where she has served as a member of the board of directors since 2012; Turning Point Therapeutics, Inc., a biotechnology company, where she has served as a member of the board of directors since 2012; Turning Point Cotober 2020.
-She previously served on the boards of directors at Anaptys Bio Inc. from 2011 until 2018 and Metacrine, Inc. from 2018 until April 2021.
-Dr. Gallagher attended Vanderbilt University and received B.S. and Doctor of Pharmacey degrees from the University of Kentucky.
-We believe that Dr. Gallagher is qualified to serve on our Board due to her extensive experience in the pharmaceuticals industry, her leadership and management experience, and her service as a director of other biopharmaceutical companies.
+Prior to that time starting in 1989, she served in various roles at pharmaceutical companies Eli Lilly and Company, Angen, Agouron Pharmaceuticals, Pfizer, Biogen Inc., CancerVax, Inc. and Anadys Pharmaceuticals, Inc..
+In addition to our Board, Dr. Gallagher serves as a director at the following public companies: Turning Point Therapeutics, Inc., a biopharmaceutical company, since October 2020, and Certara, Inc., a biopharmaceutical company since June 2021.
+She previously served on the boards of directors at Anaptys Bio Inc. from 2011 until 2018, Millendo Therapeutics, Inc, from 2012 until 2021 and Metacrine, Inc. from 2018 until April 2021.
+Dr. Gallagher is qualified to serve on our Board due to her extensive experience in the pharmaceuticals industry, her leadership and management experience, and her service as a director of other biopharmaceuticals industry, her leadership and management experience, and her service as a director of other biopharmaceutical companies.